 Favorite quote from the author:

-A few months ago my friend Patrik reminded me of this book, by writing about a concept from it.
+A few months ago my friend Patrik reminded me of Buddha’s Brain, by writing about a concept from it.
 While I’m not necessarily a mindfulness skeptic (I’m convinced it works, I’ve experienced it myself), meditating isn’t really my thing.
 Luckily, this book shares many ways to become more mindful, not just one.

-Here are 3 very practical lessons from the book to help you improve your life:
+Here are 3 very practical lessons from Rick Hanson‘s book to help you improve your life:

 - Stop throwing second darts by not dwelling on your pain.

 - Practice composure to not live in a state of constant desire.